-The School Facilitator is responsible for the management and operations of the school and is the contact person for all matters not related to teaching.
+The School Facilitator is responsible for the management and operations of the school.
 Working closely with the Board, teachers, staff and parents to facilitate the continued growth and development of a sustainable independent school based on educational philosophies of Rudolf Steiner, the School Facilitator oversees, enacts and implements the Strategic Plan, School Improvement Plan and works with teachers to develop and resource a curriculum underpinned by Steiner's indications and meeting state and national requirements.